PanKarton/CopyLayoutChallenges/README-template.md

-# Frontend Mentor - Social media dashboard with theme switcher solution
+# Frontend Mentor - Calculator app solution

-This is a solution to the [Social media dashboard with theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H).
+This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents